mbbu/Galaxy-training-workshop/README.md

 - Nehemiah Ongeso
 - Dr. Jandouwe Villinger

-## Who should attend?
-This training targets students and researchers within icipe who are working with metagenomics data.
-Come with your data.
-Training Topics
+## Training Topics
 - Introduction to Bioinformatics
 - Introduction to genomics
 - Introduction to HPC and best practices for using the HPC
 - Introduction to Galaxy
 - Analysing 16s data on Galaxy
+- Introduction to Phylogenetics using `Geneious`

+## Who should attend?
+This training targets students and researchers within icipe who are working with metagenomics data.
+Come with your data.

 Application Open: **6th June 2022**
 Application Deadline: **10th June 2022**